 For a deeper dive into how to create a custom pallet from start to finish, you might want to explore the first part of the Collectibles workshop.
 Future iterations are intended to include an introduction to front-end development and how to convert an application from a solo chain to a parachain project.

-The Connect relay and parachains tutorials delve into more advanced topics for moving beyond solo chain development, including how to connect your chain to other chains.
+The Build a parachain tutorials delve into more advanced topics for moving beyond solo chain development, including how to connect your chain to other chains.
 You'll learn how to:

 - Turn a solo chain into a parachain.

 - Deploy a local test network and interact with multiple connected parachains.